 Lori Loughlin, Mossimo Giannulli Plead Not Guilty In College Cheating Scandal

-Actress Lori Loughlin and her fashion designer husband Mossimo Giannulli entered not guilty pleas today in Boston federal court.
+Actress Lori Loughlin and her fashion designer husband, Mossimo Giannulli, entered not guilty pleas Monday in federal court in Boston.

 Both waived their right to appear in court for arraignment.

 Federal prosecutors announced additional charges last week against Loughlin, Giannulli and 14 other wealthy parents.
-They face one count of conspiracy to commit mail and wire fraud and honest services mail and wire fraud, and one count of conspiracy to commit money laundering.
+They face one count of conspiracy to commit mail and wire fraud and honest-services mail and wire fraud, as well as one count of conspiracy to commit money laundering.

 Loughlin is best known for playing the role of Aunt Becky on Full House.
 Giannulli's Mossimo brand was a core clothing label at Target until 2017.

-Giannulli and Loughlin are accused of paying $500,000 in bribes arranged by college admissions consultant Rick Singer to get their daughters admitted to the University of Southern California as recruits for the crew team, despite neither of them rowing.
+Giannulli and Loughlin are accused of paying $500,000 in bribes arranged by college admissions consultant William "Rick" Singer to get their daughters admitted to the University of Southern California as recruits for the crew team, despite neither of them being a rower.

 According to the Justice Department's superseding indictment, Giannulli and Loughlin made payments in 2016 and 2017 to former USC Associate Athletic Director Donna Heinel and to Key Worldwide Foundation, which was operated by Singer.